Predictions of $m_{ee}$ and neutrino mass from a consistent Froggatt-Nielsen model

-In Sec. \ref{sec:fermion} we introduce the factor $\mathcal{N}$ to handle mass hierarchy between up-type quark and down-type quark and charged lepton (see Eq.~\eqref{eq:yd} and Eq.~\eqref{eq:quark_yukawa}).
+In Sec. \ref{sec:fermion} we introduce the factor $\mathcal{N}$ to handle mass hierarchy between up-type quark and down-type quark and the charged lepton (see Eq.~\eqref{eq:yd} and Eq.~\eqref{eq:quark_yukawa}).
 One possible origin of $\mathcal{N}$ is that there are two different Higgs, like two-Higgs-doublet model~\cite{Branco:2011iw} and supersymmetric theories at high energy.
 In fact, the FN charge could play the same role as $\mathcal{N}$, e.g. the $\lambda^{c+f}$ in Eq.~\eqref{eq:lambdafactor}.
-For example, we find that if we reset $U(1)^{d_R}_\text{FN} = \{3.5,2.5,2.5\}$, $U(1)^{e_R}_\text{FN} = \{6,3,2\}$ then the $\mathcal{N}$ is not necessary.
+For example, we find that if we reset $U(1)^{d_R}_\text{FN} = \{3.5,2.5,2.5\}$, $U(1)^{e_R}_\text{FN} = \{6,3,2\}$, then $\mathcal{N}$ is not necessary.
 However, the cost of this is that the discrete gauge symmetry $\mathbf{Z}_{33}$ disappears.

 The most distinguished feature of this work is the universality of the coupling $g_{ij}$ (including the $g_{ij}'$ for the neutrino sector).
 By combining this universality with the FN mechanism, we can successfully explain $15$ SM parameters.
 Furthermore, its prediction on neutrino mass $m_\nu^i$ is surprisingly consistent with the current observation.
 Although the deep meaning behind this universality is unknown, we expect that there may be some hidden principles, and we save further explorations for future works.